 W2.
-MassDEP has issued File No. 1599-1277 and has provided the following comments: "The Commission should confirm the location of all wetland resource areas shown on the plan, including samiotes Consultants, Inc. the area labeled isolated wetland and confirm there is no hydrologic connection to the nearby wetland resource areas.
-Calculations should be provided to determine if the isolated wetlands shown 20 A Street on the plans qualify as ILSF.
-Framingham, MA 01701-4102
+MassDEP has issued File No. 159-1277 for this ANRAD and has provided the following comments:

-The Commission may want to add a special condition clarifying which resource areas are confirmed as part of the Order of Conditions and those that are not confirmed."
+The Commission should confirm the location of all wetland resource areas shown on the plan, including the area labeled isolated wetland and confirm there is no hydrologic connection to the nearby wetland resource areas.
+Calculations should be provided to determine if the isolated wetlands shown on the plans qualify as ILSF.
+The Commission may want to add a special condition clarifying which resource areas are confirmed as part of the Order of Conditions and those that are not confirmed.